 Marshal Papworth 10-week short course

 This course has been designed specifically for students who can demonstrate a strong hands-on commitment to their community and its agricultural development.
 Potential candidates for this course include innovative farmers, community project leaders or primary school teachers with a keen interest in local agriculture, who are motivated in becoming change makers within their communities.
-Applications for our Demonstration Farmer course can be made by clicking here.
+The Marshal Papworth Fund is currently working with a number of organisations in country who are responsible for the selection of candidates for the Marshal Papworth 10-week Short Course.